Aryavir07/Aryavir07/README.md

 ### Hey there  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"> I am Aryaveer
 My specialties include quickly learning new skills and programming languages.
-I love to work with algorithms, machine learning, problem-solving, and contributing to open sources.
+I love to work with algorithms, machine learning models, problem-solving, and contributing to open sources.
 I'm still enthusiastically grabbing onto any other programming languages, frameworks, or algorithms I can integrate into the coding web in my Head :).
 Currently I'm undergrad student at GGS Indraprastha University, New Delhi, INDIA.

 #####  I'm open for research collaborations in the field of AI and Security & Privacy.